RobinKa/tfga/README.md

 ```

 For performing a geometric sandwich product `R * x * ~R` instead of just the geometric product `R * x`
 there also exists the `GeometricSandwichProductDense` with an identical API.
+Finally we have the
+`GeometricProductConv1D` layer which is analagous to Keras' [Conv1D](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv1D) layer
+with Multivector-valued input and kernel.

 ## Notebooks
 [Generic examples](https://github.com/RobinKa/tfga/tree/master/notebooks/tfga.ipynb)